exercism/julia/concepts/higher-order-functions/about.md

 ## Filtering

 The [`filter()`][filter] function takes a passed-in function with a boolean return value and applies it to a collection.
-Only elements returning `true` are included in the return value.
+Only elements returning `true` are included in the return value, which is of the same _basic_ type as the input (see below).

 ```julia-repl
 julia> filter(iseven, 1:6)